kw7oe/kw7oe.github.io/content/posts/writing-mini-redis-server-in-elixir.md

 (nil)
 ```

-Voila, our very first initial version of Redis server is done!
+Voila, our mini Redis server is done!

 # What's next?

 We have completed the basic functionality of a Redis server.
 However, it's
-definitely still very far behind from the real Redis server.
+still very far behind from the real Redis server.
 For example,
 how does our mini Redis perform against the real Redis?

-Hence, in the next post, we will find out how well our implementation is doing
+In the next post, we will find out how well our implementation is doing
-with some synthetic benchmarking.
-Along the way, we will also discovered the limitations of our
+with synthetic benchmarking.
+Along the way, we will discovered the limitations of our
-current implementation and will make some changes and tweak some configurations
+current implementation, make some changes and tweak some configurations
-to make it more performant! _(Hint: is about concurrency)_
+to make it more performant. _(Hint: is about concurrency)_

 Thanks for reading until the end and, hopefully, I can see you in my next post!

-[0]: /posts/2022/01/04/writing-a-simple-redis-protocol-parser-in-elixir/
+[0]: {{< ref "/posts/writing-a-simple-redis-protocol-parser-in-elixir.md" >}}
 [1]: https://redis.io/topics/protocol
 [3]: https://elixir-lang.org/getting-started/mix-otp/introduction-to-mix.html
 [4]: https://elixir-lang.org/getting-started/mix-otp/ets.html